-- 3. Program/Service: NASP Welcome Event (150+ participants; students, staff, faculty) Description: Each year NASP hosts a welcome event as part of welcoming all new incoming students and returning students. - 4.
-Program/Service: Drum Circle (15 participantsx40wks = 600; staff, students, community) Description: Every week the drum circle is offered to students wanting to continue their cultural learning through song and dance.
+Description: Each year NASP hosts a welcome event and open house as part of welcoming all new incoming students and returning students.

+3. Program/Service: Drumming (15 participantsx40wks = 600; staff, students, community) Description: Every week the drum circle is offered to students wanting to continue their cultural learning through song and dance.
 Through the drum circle, students are able to learn songs, understand the importance of them, the proper use of the songs, how to conduct themselves when at the drum and events such as the pow wow.
 Also through the drum circle.
 We include the sharing of other songs of other tribal nations.
-Some of these songs serve as oral history and are important to preserve. - 5.
-Program/Service: Wellness Wednesday Partnerships (120 participants; students, staff, faculty).
+Some of these songs serve as oral history and are important to preserve.
+4. Program/Service: Wellness Wednesday Partnerships (120 participants; students, staff, faculty).